h1ddenpr0cess20/ollamarama-matrix/README.md

     Don't use a custom prompt here.

 **.custom _prompt_**
-    Allows use of a custom prompt instead of the built-in one
+    Allows use of a custom system prompt instead of the roleplaying prompt

 **.reset**
     Reset to preset personality